essejhsif/spotfire/README.md

-This repository holds IronPython scripts for use with the Spotfire application.
-For more information on how to run IronPython scripts within the Spotfire application, please see http://stn.spotfire.com
+This repository holds IronPython scripts for use within the Spotfire application.
+For more information on how to run IronPython scripts within the Spotfire application, please see the Spotfire Technology Network: http://stn.spotfire.com